RDAppel/KatanaEngine/README.md

 # To do

+Themes for GUI?
 Factory functions for GUI?
-Decorator pattern for Particle Initializers, Updaters, Renderers
+Decorator pattern for Particle Initializers, Updaters, Renderers?

-Shader Support
- - Game.cpp -- ALLEGRO_PROGRAMMABLE_PIPELINE
- - Create and use "default" shaders
- - Function (or class ?) to load and use non-default shaders

-Templates
- - Game Project?
-(At least Game class)
- - Screen (Template for ALL callback functions) ...easier to delete than look them up
- - Menu   (Template for ALL callback functions)